mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

     },
     "shard" : "m103-example"
 }
 ```

-But more importantly, we can see the chunk bounce the Min and max fields indicate exactly that.
+But more importantly, we can see the *chunk bound - the Min and max fields* indicate exactly that.
 But let's step back a little bit.
-Once we add documents in our collections, these documents contain fields that we can use as shard keys.
-For example, if we decide to use field x as our shard key, the minute we shard our collection, we immediately define one initial chunk.
-This initial chunk goes from minKey to maxKey.
+Once we add documents in our *collections*, these documents contain *fields that we can use as shard keys*.
+For example, if we decide to use *field x as our shard key*, the minute we *shard our collection*, we immediately define *one initial chunk.
+This initial chunk goes from minKey to maxKey*.

 An important thing to note is that chunks lower bound is inclusive, while chunks upper bound is exclusive.
 The different values that our shard key may hold will define the keyspace of our sharding collection.
 As time progresses, the cluster will split up that initial chunk into several others to allow data to be evenly distributed between shards.
 All documents of the same chunk live in the same shard.
 If we would have only one magnanimous chunk, we could only have one single shard in our cluster.